What is a rowboat?

 Although the weight distribution is important in the trim of the boat or how it sits on the water, weight is not a huge issue.
 Of course extreme weight is a disadvantage, but so is extreme light weight.

 A rowboat benefits from moderate mass to keep it going after each stroke.
 This is particularly true if the boat is being rowed in waves.
-A very light boat tends to stop, a heavier boat slices through the waves.
+A very light boat tends to slow down as soon as the oar stroke is finished, a heavier boat continues to move forward.
 The inertia keeps it going more smoothly and create a more comfortable ride.

-There are many advantages in very light crafts that make them a delight to launch and transport as well as responsive and quick but they are not heavy weather craft.
+There are many advantages in very light crafts that make them a delight to launch and transport as well as making them responsive and quick but they are not heavy weather crafts.

 Keels and Skegs